DoubleARon96/project-4-gamer-group/README.md

 ## Bugs
 # bug that are still there
 1. when making a game session you still have to write the post_id in the top one and the slug field second from the bottom

+## GitPod Reminders

+To run a frontend (HTML, CSS, Javascript only) application in Codeanywhere, in the terminal, type:

+`python3 -m http.server`

+A button should appear to click: _Open Preview_ or _Open Browser_.

+To run a frontend (HTML, CSS, Javascript only) application in Codeanywhere with no-cache, you can use this alias for `python3 -m http.server`.

+`http_server`

+To run a backend Python file, type `python3 app.py`, if your Python file is named `app.py` of course.

+A button should appear to click: _Open Preview_ or _Open Browser_.

 ## Credit
 Ciaran Merrit